mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ### NOTES
 Total Time: **90 minutes** &nbsp; Distance: **14.2 km**

-Three things about tonight's run:
+Three things about tonight's run: Dead legs, dead legs and finally, **dead legs**.
-- Dead legs,
-- Dead legs and finally,
-- Dead legs.

 After a day on the computer and some time on the renovation , I set out for a pre-dinner, 80 minute run.
 I didn't have time to drive somewhere so I made it a "Tour de Craigflower", from _Raynor Ave_ in _Vic West_ to _Helmcken Road_ in _View Royal_ before doubling back towards home.
+Stopped once for a traffic light and once for a pit stop.

 <!---->
 ## THURSDAY MAY 20